devKarthikRaj/project-nixie/README.md

 ### A lil bit of history...
-Nixie Tubes were used back in the day in most displays until the world was taken over by LEDs (Light Emitting Diodes).
-Nixies were invented in Hungary and largely used in the Soviet Union in the 1950s.
-Nixies are not mass produced anymore! <br>
+Nixie Tubes were used back in the day in displays until the world was taken over by LEDs. <br>

 ### Featuring our contraption...
 Fret not!
 We have brought this relic back to life with our custom-built Nixie hardware.
 Our contraption can display time and also countdown from a set time.
 It comes with multi-color backlighting too!
 You can control the time, countdown, and lighting through a mobile app developed by us as well! <br>